Our roots

 Our story began with the desire to collaborate with craftsmen and craftswomen to develop their know-how into a unique, environmentally-friendly product.
 It all began in Toulouse, in the heart of the Pays de Cocagne region, where a superb shade of blue, the ancestor of indigo, was developed over 500 years ago.
-It's this blue, derived from the woad flower (also known as Waide or Guède), that lies at the heart of our creations.
+This blue is derived from the woad flower (also known as Waide or Guède) that was the inspiration behind the creation of our brand.
+The style of our garments is unisex and minimalist, rooted in the world of French and Asian workwear.
+Comfort and well-being are at the heart of our thinking.
+We select only 100% natural materials.
+Most of our products are then dyed using plant-based pigments.

 Woad is one of the oldest dyes.
 It was already used by the Celts, who painted their faces blue to frighten the Romans.